Santana9937/Classification_ML_Specialization/Week_1_Predicting_Sentiment_from_Reviews/README.md

 http://nbviewer.jupyter.org/github/Santana9937/Classification_ML_Specialization/blob/master/Week_1_Predicting_Sentiment_from_Reviews/week_1_lin_classifier_assign.ipynb

-In this notebook, we will use data on house sales in King County, Seatle to predict prices using multiple regression.
-The goal of this notebook is to explore multiple regression and feature engineering.
-You will:
+In this notebook, you will use product review data from Amazon.com to predict whether the sentiments about a product (from its reviews) are positive or negative.

 * Use DataFrames to do some feature engineering
+* Train a logistic regression model to predict the sentiment of product reviews.
-* Use sklearn to compute the regression weights (coefficients/parameters)
+* Inspect the weights (coefficients) of a trained logistic regression model.
+* Make a prediction (both class and probability) of sentiment for a new product review.
-* Given the regression weights, predictors and outcome write a function to compute the Residual Sum of Squares (RSS)
+* Given the logistic regression weights, predictors and ground truth labels, write a function to compute the **accuracy** of the model.
-* Look at coefficients and interpret their meanings
+* Inspect the coefficients of the logistic regression model and interpret their meanings.
-* Evaluate multiple models via RSS
+* Compare multiple logistic regression models.